 From: Currys PC World

-While it may not be discounted, we couldn't not mention the Oculus Rift S. The 2019 model offers a significant upgrade over the original and cements its place as one of the most advanced (and budget-friendly) PC-based VR headsets on the market.
+It's not discounted, but we have to mention the great-value Oculus Rift S. The 2019 model offers a significant upgrade over the original and cements its place as one of the most advanced (and budget-friendly) PC-based VR headsets on the market.

 It boasts upgraded optics, enhanced design and inside-out tracking - find out more in our full Oculus Rift S review.